 But for our kids (and even adults), it can become addicting.
 It’s easy to spend hours a day doing nothing but surfing the web.
 If you’re using it for useful information, that’s one thing.
 But for kids, it’s rarely providing much useful information.
 Set strict limits on days and lengths for your child to be on a device.

 Learn more at one of my most shared posts about Screen Time Limits.
+Just click that link to read it on my site.

 11. NO CELL PHONES UNTIL THE TEEN YEARS